kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 This is the default category of kind of object --- any kind of data object not specifically listed in another category is implicitly in this category.
-Following are the kinds from k8s and kcp that fall in this category.
+Following are the kinds that fall in this category.

 | APIVERSION | KIND | NAMESPACED |